-COSD’s graduate academic coursework and clinical education provide students the opportunity to achieve the knowledge and skills outcomes required for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+Graduate academic coursework and clinical education provide students the opportunity to achieve the knowledge and skills outcomes required for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 This nationally recognized professional credential is issued to individuals who present evidence of their ability to provide independent clinical services to persons who have disorders of communication.
 Applicants for the CCC-SLP must also submit a passing score on the ASHA-approved national examination in speech-language pathology (Praxis II) and complete a Clinical Fellowship (CF) for 9 months (if full-time) following graduation.

 The program’s curriculum provides students the opportunity to meet the requirements of the Virginia Board of Audiology and Speech-Language Pathology for licensure in speech-language pathology.
 It is the responsibility of the graduate students interested in obtaining licensure in states outside of Virginia to identify the requirements for licensure.
 Students may find information for all states on the American Speech-Language-Hearing Association website: http://www.asha.org/Advocacy/state/.